cysouw/diathesis/text/c05_case.md

 ::: ex
 a.
 Ich nenne dich [ Lukas].
 b.
 Ich nenne dich [einen Egoisten].
 c.
-Was nennst du dein eigen?
+Was nennst du dein Eigen?
 :::

 The name in such naming constructions cannot be passivised [@next a,b], which also indicates that these accusative arguments have a special status in the grammar of the German language.